vitran96/evershop-docs/docs/development/module/module-overview.md

 sidebar_position: 5
 keywords:
 - module overview
-sidebar_label: Module overview
+sidebar_label: Module Overview
-title: Module overview
+title: Module Overview
 description: The quick and overview about EverShop's module system.
 What is the EverShop's module and how does it work.
 ---

-# Module overview
+# Module Overview

 EverShop is a modular application and it supports modularity.
 It means that all functionality is implemented and delivered in components that are known as Modules.